MartinHarvey/Treble/README.md

 * Repeat a audio file

-* Merge two files together without a gap (arvppend a second file to the end of the first)
+* Merge two files together without a gap (append a second file to the end of the first)

 * Merge two files together with a gap between tracks of 1s